Course Dates: Thursday, 10th May, 2018 - Sunday, 17th June, 2018

 During the six weeks you will learn the following:

-Online workshops will be held weekly on Thursdays at 5.00pm.
+Online workshops will be held weekly on Thursdays at 5.00pm - 6.00pm.
 The workshops will also be recorded and uploaded to our course, along with support materials so that you can watch or rewatch and study at your leisure.
+Final assignments must be uploaded for feedback on Thursday, 14th June, 2018.

 There will also be a lively Facebook community where everyone can share their ideas.
 I will be available mot days in the group, sharing quotes, tips and tidbits.